Xilinx/Vitis-AI/AI-Model-Zoo/README.md

 For more information about DPU, see [DPU IP Product Guide](https://www.xilinx.com/cgi-bin/docs/ipdoc?c=dpu;v=latest;d=pg338-dpu.pdf).

-**Note:** The model performance number listed in the following sections is generated with Vitis AI v1.1 and Vitis AI Lirary v1.1.
+**Note:** The model performance number listed in the following sections is generated with Vitis AI v1.2 and Vitis AI Lirary v1.2.
 For each board, a different DPU configuration is used.
 Vitis AI and Vitis AI Library can be downloaded for free from [Vitis AI Github](https://github.com/Xilinx/Vitis-AI) and [Vitis AI Library Github](https://github.com/Xilinx/Vitis-AI/tree/master/Vitis-AI-Library).
 We will continue to improve the performance with Vitis AI.
 The performance number reported here is subject to change in the near future.

 ### Performance on ZCU102 (0432055-04)
 This version of ZCU102 is out of stock.
-The performance number shown below was measured with the previous AI SDK v2.0.4.Now this form has stopped updating.
+The performance number shown below was measured with the previous AI SDK v2.0.4.
+Now this form has stopped updating.

 <details>
  <summary><b>Click here to view details</b></summary>